massenz/babysitter/README.rst

 Servers currently under monitoring and active::

-    POST /api/1/servers
-        Will register a new server to be under monitoring; no ``{name}`` in the URL, but the body model a ``Server`` object (see Protocol_).

     GET /api/1/servers
         Get a list of all servers under monitoring

     GET /api/1/servers/{name}
         Retrieves the status and the latest data uploaded by the server registered with ``{name}``

-    DELETE /api/1/servers/{name}
-        Unregisters the server and stops monitoring; it will not trigger an alert but will cause an error to be logged if the server continues to post updates to zookeeper

 See the Protocol_ section below for an example of the request/response body.
 **ToDo** provide an example of the JSON response.